drauger-os-development/gcde/README.md

 # gcde
-GTK+ Console Desktop Environment, a desktop environment to give Linux a game-console look and feel.
+GTK+ Console Desktop Environment (or, alternatively, Game Console Desktop Environment), is a desktop environment to give Linux a game-console look and feel.

 ## Goals